-Students begin the course by completing a drawing as a record of initial drawing skill.
+Students begin the course by completing a drawing as a record of initial skill.
 In subsequent sessions, the instructor guides students through drawing exercises on understanding edges and space, relationships between objects, and light and shadow.
-This new way of seeing and working becomes second nature with practice and can be used to pursue further development in the arts or added to the things you now know how to do.
+This new way of seeing and working becomes second nature with practice and can be used to pursue further development in the arts.

 Special Program Information

 - This studio arts program is in person and will not be recorded.

 - Please refer to the "Materials for this program" section for any applicable supply list information and/or special documents for this program.

 - Please note our Health and Safety guidance for this in-person program.

 - View Common FAQs about our Studio Arts programs.